elastic/stream/README.md

 ## Azure Event Hub Output Reference

-The Azure Event Hub output is used to collect data from the azure event hub resource When specifying a (`--azure-event-hub-connection-string`) , it should be retrieved as mentioned [here](https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-get-connection-string).
+The Azure Event Hub output is used to collect data from the azure event hub resource When specifying a `--azure-event-hub-connection-string`, it should be retrieved as described [here](https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-get-connection-string).

 Sample config: